-Membership in CHIME is targeted for those principally in charge of Information Systems/Services in the healthcare community.
-While those who qualify will generally be the CIO (the highest ranking executive responsible for information technology), those in charge of IS for major divisions and/or regions of large corporate or integrated delivery systems will also be considered for membership.
+Membership in CHIME is targeted for those principally in charge of Information Systems/Services in the healthcare community (the highest ranking executive responsible for information technology), those in charge of IS for major divisions and/or regions of large corporate or integrated delivery systems will also be considered for membership.

-The healthcare community will include delivery systems, payer/insurance organizations, and other healthcare-related organizations.
-Because of the rapidly changing healthcare landscape, these criteria serve as primary guidelines, which may evolve as industry and IS strategies change.
+The healthcare community will include delivery systems, payor/insurance organizations, clinics, provider groups, diagnostic facilities, and other healthcare-related organizations.
+Because of the rapidly changing healthcare landscape, these criteria serve as primary guidelines which may evolve as industry and IS strategies change.

 - Health Services Delivery Organization(s)